Business writing is rhetorical: it is designed speech.

-The shifts you make in various business conversations you need to attentively do in your business writings: weigh what you want to say against how your audience needs to hear it.
-Design your writing to suit your audience.
+Each time you adjust what you say and how you say it, you are being rhetorical.
+Those shifts you’ve learned to make in business conversations you also need to do in your business writings: weigh what you need to say against how your audience needs to hear it.